denten-books/plain-text/0-chapter.md

 hopelessly estranged from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
-Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.
+Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

 Connecting *theories* of meaning--making to the *practices* of meaning--making offers a way out of the bad faith conundrum.
 Bad faith identifies a